 |Supplies arranged between a Union Territory without governing body and a State or UT with the governing body.||Integrated GST||As per Section 7(1) and 7(3) of the IGST Act|

-Union Territory Goods and Services Tax has the same rates as State Goods and Services Tax.
+Union Territory Goods and Services which is the full form of UTGST Tax has the same rates as State Goods and Services Tax.
 So, the UTGST rates are 0%, 5%, 12%, 18% and 28% respectively.
 Further, the exemption rules for goods and services are also similar to SGST.

 Here we see how the different elements under GST work in India.
 Suppose the GST rate applicable to a product is 18%.